Integrate Email and Social Media for a Successful Marketing Strategy

 Facebook delivers a massive audience that you cannot ignore but just a mere presence on this social media channel isn’t enough to effectively monetize your marketing activities.

 You can use your fanpage to build a quality list of subscribers.
 Make your pitch clear – you have an email marketing newsletter with great content and offers related to your brand.

 The easiest way to do it is to display your newsletter sign-up form on your page using an HTML app: Static HTML – Thunderpenny.
 Without coding skills you can design your sign up and locate it in place you think fits the most.
 On our page we decided to show the sign-up right under the “about” section.
-Here you can read a detailed instruction how to design and publish your form.

 Use the Facebook call to action button